Rock610/constraintlayout_background/README.md

 # BackgroundGroup
 A ConstraintHelper implementation that offer background of a set of views

-It can reduce the complexity of the layout hierarchy
+BackgroundGroup is aim to reduce layout level

 BackgroundGroup will auto caculate the range of views that you set to `constraint_referenced_ids`,And show background that you set to `android:background`